 Are you aware of any wider industry developments that may impact upon or be impacted by this CP?

-Do you have a preference on the date that DCP 160 is implemented into the DCUSA?
+Do you agree with the proposed implementation date of 1 April 2018?

 Are there any alternative solutions or matters that should be considered by the Working Group?